 Prerequisite(s): Two quarters of calculus of any sequence (MATH 13200 or 15200 or 16200).
 First-year Biology Major standing only.

-Note(s): This course is required to partially fulfill the general education requirement in biology for Biological Sciences majors in all tracks, except for students taking BIOS 20152 and students in the Advanced Biology sequence.
+Note(s): This course is required to partially fulfill the general education requirement in biology for Biological Sciences majors in all tracks except for students in the Advanced Biology sequence.
 This course cannot be used as a Topics course for the general education requirement for non-Biological Sciences majors.

 BIOS 20153.
 Fundamentals of Ecology and Evolutionary Biology.
 100 Units.